SebastienFCT/daily-coding-problem/swift/Problem 30/README.md

 Let's imagine that we had a really simple "valley" like [4,0,4], then it would be pretty straight forward, it would fill 4 units of water before overflowing on both left and right sides

-If one of the boudaries were smaller than the other: [2, 0, 4], then imagine the rain dropping from the highest point and slowing flowing on the other side, it would fill 2 units in the center and then flow out.
+If one of the boudaries were smaller than the other: [2, 0, 4], then imagine the rain dropping from the highest point and slowly flowing on the other side, it would fill 2 units in the center and then flow out.
 We can actually apply this logic of dropping from the highest point in the previous example as well

-Now if we had something a little more complex like [2, 0, 3, 0, 5], it would still workd as we would start from the last index and it would flow slowly to the left
+Now if we had something a little more complex like [2, 0, 3, 0, 5], it would still work as we would start from the last index and it would flow slowly to the left

-let's increase the complexity even more with [1, 0, 5, 0, 5, 0, 2], this time, we find  on of the highest point, the second index for example, we fill to the left which gives 1 unit of water before overflowing, then we apply the same rule to the right side, it fills 5 units of water, 0 units, 2 units and it overflows.
+let's increase the complexity even more with [1, 0, 5, 0, 5, 0, 2], this time, we would have to find one of the highest point -the second index for example- we would then fill to the left -trapping 1 unit of water before overflowing- then we would apply the same rule to the right side, trapping another 5 units of water, 0 units, 2 units before overflowing.

 Another way to imagine it is to grab a sub-section of the array, the one with the highest boundaries [5, 0, 5] and fill it (5 units).
 We then replace the sub-section by a wall of the max height [1, 0, 5, 0, 2].
 We apply this logic again until the whole map is filled.

-Let's start with the first part detecting the two largest walls and the center of it.
-It's it's an even number it would start at mid+1, if it's an odd number it would start
+Let's start with the first part detecting the two largest walls and returning the sub-section.
+We will also keep track of the indexes from the initial array.

 ```swift
 extension Array where Element == Int {